What does it involve?

 What does my child need to bring?

 Additionally, we here at Pine Ranch are “Old School”.
 The main focus is sharing equestrian adventures with students in a strictly safe environment.
 Come expecting the time of your life but be mindful that social expectations and conduct are very much that of a couple of generations ago.
 All who enter are expected to come with a good attitude and an open mind.
 ALL students are welcomed regardless of ability.
 Students are not labeled on Pine Ranch by ability or disability and the notion will NOT be tolerated from other students, parents or spectators.
 This being said, students will be dismissed from class for the following poor conduct no matter their ability or disability.
 Poor conduct as it pertains to Ranch activities include but are not limited to, bullying, temper tantrums, fit throwing, dishonesty, refusal to groom the horse, endangerment of ANY kind to fellow students, and not following instructor directions.
 Verbal or physical abuse to the animals, instructor or fellow students by adults or children are grounds for immediate dismissal.
-Students will be excused from class for not adhering to ANY safety rules and guidelines set forth by the Instructor, the staff or the industry standards.
+Students will be excused from class for not adhering to ANY safety rules and guidelines set forth by the instructor, the staff or the industry standards.
 The instructor’s main focus is your child’s safety.
-Unfortunately the insubordination of ANY student can not be tolerated.
-This guideline is set to insure the safety and enjoyment of everyone involved.
+Unfortunately, the insubordination of ANY student cannot be tolerated.
+This guideline is set to ensure the safety and enjoyment of everyone involved.
 Continuous disregard (three strikes principal) of this boundary will sadly result in permanent dismissal from the program.
 The primary focus of the Ranch is to keep everyone safe.
 NO EXCEPTIONS, NO NEGOTIATIONS!